gustavooliveiraf/practicing-with-rest-api-clojure/README.md

 ### Second step: Handling collections
   Return Hello World 10 times!

-### Third step: Aggregating collections
+### Third step: Working with params
-  loading...⏰
+  You need to update the route "/" for "/repetitions=10" and repeat Hello World 10 times!

 ...